d3kxrma/AirRaid/PRIVACY POLICY.md

 ## Data Deletion

 All the collected data ("Server id, Channel id") will be automatically deleted as soon as you delete the bot from your server.
-For data deletion or any related questions you can contact the bot owner `dekxrma#9586` or join [support server](https://discord.com/invite/ss69hu5C6W)
+For data deletion or any related questions you can contact the bot owner `dekxrma` or join [support server](https://discord.com/invite/ss69hu5C6W)

 ## User Rights